slackydev/Express/README.md

 ### 6. Low-Level Control with Typed Pointers

-Express is not just a high-level language; it provides the power of a systems language like C for when you need performance and direct memory control.
+Express is not just a high-level language; it provides the power of a low level languages like Pascal and C for performance and direct memory control.
 It features:

 - **Typed Pointers:** Create pointers to any type, like `^Int32` or `^MyRecord`.
 - **Address-Of Operator:** Use the `addr()` intrinsic to get the memory address of any variable.
-- **C-Style Indexing:** Use the familiar `ptr[i]` syntax to treat any pointer as an array.
+- **FPC-Style Indexing:** Use the familiar `ptr[i]` syntax to treat any pointer as an array.
 - **Pascal-Style Dereferencing:** Use the `ptr^` syntax for direct dereferencing.
 - **Pointer Arithmetic:** Add offsets to pointers to manually traverse memory layouts.